|Download this article in .PDF format

 If the stiffness of the HST is low, and it is equipped with automatic controls, the HST should be started with pump displacement at zero.
 In addition, acceleration of the displacement mechanism should be limited to prevent jerky starts, which, in turn, could generate excessive pressure surges.
 Some HST manufacturers provide damping orifices in the stroking circuit for this very purpose.

 This discussion demonstrates the multi-faceted role of the charge pump system in a closed-circuit HST.
-Therefore, system stiffness and control of the rate of pressure rise may be the primary considerations for determining charge pump delivery, rather than simply main pump and motor slip flows.
+Therefore, system stiffness and control of the rate of pressure rise may be the primary considerations for determining charge pump delivery, rather than simply internal leakage of the pump and motors.